formatjs/formatjs/website/docs/tooling/cli.md

 }
 ```

-We've built <https://www.npmjs.com/package/@formatjs/cli> that helps you extract messages from a list of files.
+We've built this [CLI](https://www.npmjs.com/package/@formatjs/cli) that helps you extract messages from a list of files.
 It uses [`@formatjs/ts-transformer`](ts-transformer.md) under the hood and should be able to extract messages if you're declaring using 1 of the mechanisms below:

 ```tsx
 import {defineMessages, defineMessage} from 'react-intl'